Rebus: Modern rebuses, word plays

 A rebus made up solely of letters (such as "CU" for "See you") is known as a gramogram, grammagram, or letteral word.
-This concept is sometimes extended to include numbers (as in "Q8" for "Kuwait", or "8" for "ate").
+This concept is sometimes extended to include numbers and other Unicode characters (as in "Q8" for "Kuwait", "8" for "ate", "omỽa" for "omega" or "Ỽ" for "egg").
 Rebuses are sometimes used in crossword puzzles, with multiple letters or a symbol fitting into a single square.

+Use with encoded symbols in Unicode

+Visually-similar letters and text characters

+As internet slang, Rebus is the use of a character to represent a word or a homoglyph to think you are using a letter with the same glyph in the font.
+Examples include "Ỽ", Latin letter V in the shape of an egg in the Middle Welsh language and "ꙮ", Cyrillic letter Multiocular O shaped like grapes.

 Pictograms

-The term rebus also refers to the use of a pictogram to represent a syllabic sound.
-This adapts pictograms into phonograms.
+The term rebus also refers to the use of a pictogram or emoji to represent a syllabic sound.
+This adapts pictograms and emojis into phonograms.
 A precursor to the development of the alphabet, this process represents one of the most important developments of writing.
 Fully developed hieroglyphs read in rebus fashion were in use at Abydos in Egypt as early as 3400 BCE.
 In Mesopotamia, the principle was first employed on Proto-Cuneiform tablets, beginning in the Jemdet Nasr period (c.
 3100–2900 BC).

-The writing of correspondence in rebus form became popular in the 18th century and continued into the 19th century.
+The writing of correspondence in rebus form became popular in the eighteenth century and continued into the nineteenth century.
 Lewis Carroll wrote the children he befriended picture-puzzle rebus letters, nonsense letters, and looking-glass letters, which had to be held in front of a mirror to be read.
 Rebus letters served either as a sort of code or simply as a pastime.

 Rebus principle

-In linguistics, the rebus principle is the use of existing symbols, such as pictograms, purely for their sounds regardless of their meaning, to represent new words.
+In linguistics, the rebus principle is the use of existing symbols, such as Emojis, letters, & pictograms, purely for their sounds or looks regardless of their meaning, to represent new words.
 Many ancient writing systems used what we now term 'the rebus principle' to represent abstract words, which otherwise would be hard to represent with pictograms.
-An example that illustrates the Rebus principle is the representation of the sentence "I can see you" by using the pictographs of "eye—can—sea—ewe".
+An example that illustrates the Rebus principle is the representation of the sentence "I can see you" by using the characters of ⊙⎄CU (The XNOR gate symbol looking like an eye and the compose key symbol looking like a tin can) or the pictographs of "eye—can—sea—ewe".

 Some linguists believe that the Chinese developed their writing system according to the rebus principle, and Egyptian hieroglyphs sometimes used a similar system.
 A famous rebus statue of Ramses II uses three hieroglyphs to compose his name: Horus (as Ra), for Ra; the child, mes; and the sedge plant (stalk held in left hand), su; the name Ra-mes-su is then formed.